Community Fund projects 2018/19

 The Cleveland Mountain Rescue Team covers the North York Moors, the surrounding towns and villages in Hambleton and Ryedale, the lower Tees Valley and along the North Yorkshire coast.

-Funding will support the installation of fencing at the rescue team’s base, to improve the security of the Mountain Rescue base, protecting it and its contents from intruders and others who, at present can easily gain access to the site.
+Funding will support the installation of fencing at the rescue team’s base, to prevent crime and improve the security of the Mountain Rescue base, protecting it and its contents from intruders and others who, at present can easily gain access to the site.
+The provision of fencing will enhance feelings of safety in addition to ensuring an active deterrent to crime and anti-social behaviour.

 Scarborough Borough Council, Prevention and Detection of Environmental Crime